OLC-Bioinformatics/redmine-docs/docs/analysis/mlst.md

 ### How long does it take?

 ​It should take a minute or two for the automator to run depending on whether the database needs to be installed/updated.
-Adding more sequences will scale up the time required​
+Adding more sequences will scale up the time required​.

 ### What can go wrong?